 Today we were asked for our list of the best free online New Zealand business directories.

 First up?
-There’s something you should know about free online directories: Sure, they may provide a free link back to your website, which can help with search engine opimisation.
+There’s something you should know about free online directories: yes, they may provide a free link back to your website, which can help with search engine opimisation.
 But they can still cost you the most precious resource of all.

 You see, some registration processes can take up to 30 minutes to work through.
 So does the pay-off in terms of a high quality back link really justify the cost of your labour?
 The truth is, sometimes it doesn’t.

 So how do you know which business directories are worth your time?

 Well, you’re in luck as Found’s list is here to help!